Overview

 Many types of variables

-FACTORIE has different subclasses of Var
+FACTORIE has different subclasses of Var for holding values of

 different types.
 There are a large number of traits and classes for